 You can sell an idea to a company without a patent.
 You need a way to stop them from stealing the idea from you.
 One way to do that without a patent is with a nondisclosure agreement, aka NDA.
 The NDA would limit the company’s ability to use your idea without paying you for it.

 Here is a simplified version of how that would work.

 You approach the company and ask them to enter into a nondisclosure agreement with you.
 If they sign the NDA, they cannot tell others about the idea.
 Otherwise, they will breach the contract.
 If they do tell others without your consent, you can sue them for breach of contract.
 The NDA stops the company from using your idea without paying you for it.

 Unfortunately, most sophisticated companies won’t enter into an NDA with you.
-For example, Under Armor, New Balance, and Coca-Cola all take idea submissions from people like you.
+For example, New Balance and Coca-Cola all take idea submissions from people like you.
 However, they will not enter into an NDA with you.

 Why would they?

 An NDA is an invitation to a lawsuit.
 Nondisclosure agreements require them to keep things secret.
 If it even looks like they stole your idea or invention, then they might have a lawsuit on their hands.
 Because most ideas are not worthwhile, you are required to make your disclosure on a non-confidential basis.
 You have to protect it with a patent or trademark.